SkylineCommunications/dataminer-docs/connector-help/connector_help/RedRat_irNetBox.md

 This page also contains two page buttons:

 - **Import**: Can be used to import devices.
-When this subpage is opened, by default, the driver automatically checks for XML files in the Documents folder.
-You can customize the folder where the driver checks by specifying a different path.
+When this subpage is opened, by default, the connector automatically checks for XML files in the Documents folder.
+You can customize the folder where the connector checks by specifying a different path.
 You can select a device file name in a drop-down menu.
-If you then click the **Import** button, the driver will process the XML file and add the information to the **Device Overview** table.
+If you then click the **Import** button, the connector will process the XML file and add the information to the **Device Overview** table.
 The device definitions (commands) are added to the **Device Definitions** table.
 In case of errors, you will be notified with a message.
 - **Definitions**: Opens a subpage with a **tree control** that can be used to easily navigate through all devices and definitions by clicking on the branches.

 ### Output Overview